skai111/db48x/help/db48x.md

 ### Conduction + Convection

 If you have fewer than three layers, give the extra layers a zero thickness and any nonzero conductivity.
 The two temperatures are fluid temperatures – if instead you know a surface temperature, set the corresponding convective coefficient to 10^999999.

 ### Black Body Radiation

-F0λ(λ_m, T_K) is the black body emissive power Function which eturns the fraction of total black-body emissive power at temperature T_K between wavelengths 0 and λ_m.
+F0λ(λ_m, T_K) is the black body emissive power Function which returns the fraction of total black-body emissive power at temperature 'T_K' between wavelengths 0 and 'λ_m'.
 It is the integral of the Planck distribution.

 ## Magnetism